kfl/adventofcode_2021/notes.md

 Day 9
 -----

 Haskell.
-OK flood algorithm, would have like too use either union-find for the flooding or have used the standard data parallel basin algorithm.
+OK flood-fill algorithm, would have like too use either union-find for the flooding or have used the standard data parallel basin algorithm.
 Maybe in the future.

-Part2 is morally data parallel.
+Part1 is morally data parallel.

+Part2: There are some tasty constrains in the problem spec: heights are constrained to 0-8, all locations (except walls) are part of exactly one basin, however I didn't need to exploit any of them to get OK running time.
+I suspect that it is possible to make an elegant one-pass data parallel algorithm because of these constrains.

+Unexpected: `Vector` was clunky to use.
+I started out by trying to make my own 2D view of 1D vector, but quickly realised that is wasn't worth it for this task.
+I missed `Array2` from SML.

 NICE TO HAVE: Clean up code.
+Implement with union-find in Rust or Haskell.
+Implement SML version.